Fkmanny/penetration-testing-password-cracking/README.md

-# Project: Network Penetration Testing & Password Cracking
+# Project: Penetration Testing & Password Cracking

 ## Overview
 This project demonstrates a comprehensive network penetration testing methodology involving host discovery, service enumeration, and password cracking attacks.
 The assessment targeted a Metasploitable vulnerable machine using tools like fping, nbtscan, nmap, and Medusa to identify security weaknesses and gain unauthorized access.